Start your Study Permit application as soon as you receive your UAlberta acceptance letter.

 You can choose to apply online or through a paper application.
-Please check Citizenship and Immigration Canada’s Study in Canada website for more information including application forms and locations of Canadian visa offices.
+Please check Immigration, Refugees and Citizenship Canada’s Study in Canada website for more information including application forms and locations of Canadian visa offices.

 All applications must include the University of Alberta Designated Learning Institution (DLI) number.

 University of Alberta DLI #: O19257171832.

 Note: The first character in the DLI number is the letter 'O', not the digit/number zero '0'.

 - Application for Study Permit

 - Valid passport

 In addition to these documents, you may have to provide other information when you apply.
 Check the website of the visa office responsible for your country or region for local requirements.
 Depending on your country of residence, you may need a Temporary Resident Visa, biometrics, and an immigration medical exam.